Comparative Dosimetric Analysis of IMRT and VMAT in Head and Neck Cancers

 Abstract

-Purpose: The aim of study was to dosimetrically evaluate and compare IMRT and VMAT plans for irradiation of local head and neck cancers focusing on target coverage, conformity index, homogeneity index and dose perceived by the organs at risk (OAR).
+Objective: This study aimed to dosimetrically evaluate and compare intensity-modulated radiation therapy (IMRT) and volumetric modulated arc therapy (VMAT) plans for the irradiation of local head and neck cancers.
+The focus was on target coverage, conformity index, homogeneity index, and dose received by organs at risk (OARs).

-Results: PTV coverage was similar for both the techniques.
-The conformity index was higher for VMAT in comparison to IMRT which is statistically significant.
-The homogeneity index was also better in VMAT plans as compared to IMRT except for higher PTV volume where IMRT had better plans.
-The mean dose to parotid were significantly lesser in parotid glands in VMAT plans.
-Also, the point max dose to spinal cord, brainstem, vestibulocochlear nerve was lesser.
-There was no significant difference in dose received by spinal cord in both arms.
+Results: PTV coverage was similar for both techniques.
+The conformity index was significantly higher for VMAT compared to IMRT.
+The homogeneity index was also better in VMAT plans than IMRT, except for higher PTV volumes where IMRT plans showed better results.
+The mean dose to parotid glands was significantly lower in VMAT plans.
+Additionally, the point maximum dose to the spinal cord, brainstem, and vestibulocochlear nerve was lower in VMAT plans.
+No significant difference was observed in the dose received by the spinal cord between the two arms.

 Introduction